Dear Future Student

 When we begin, we will put together a bit of a plan, and that will give us direction.
 But as we get started, we might decide to change it along the way.
-Like a walk in the woods (that’s me up there, with Bryan who founded Fortress Learning), sometimes it is easier to go around a log than over it, and sometimes it’s actually easier to build a raft than swim across a river.
+Like a walk in the woods, sometimes it is easier to go around a log than over it, and sometimes it’s actually easier to build a raft than swim across a river.
 We will do that together.

 These obstacles will appear from time to time and they will take us both by surprise.
 As long as we are walking together, then we will overcome them together.
 I have spent a lot of time in these woods; I will be your guide.
 I will help work out the direction and will be by your side as you take your own steps and make your way.

 Sometimes, you might need a break.
 Maybe you need to repack your gear in your backpack, or maybe you just need to sit down for a while.
 That’s okay – we can do that, and I will be ready to keep going when you are.
 Sometimes I might not realise you are struggling under your load – just let me know and we can work out what to do.

 Maybe you’ll get news from afar that means you need to interrupt our walk and attend to other matters.
 That’s okay, too – we can do that, and we can pick it up again when you are ready.

 For some people, walking will be easy and the load light.
 We might get great weather and encounter no obstacles.
 Perhaps you might like to run instead of walk – that’s okay, but please understand that while I am quite fit, I may not be able to run as fast as you.
 If that happens and I think you will be safe, perhaps I can take the shortcut and meet you at an agreed point and time.
 But if you are faster than you are steady on your feet, perhaps I will recommend we slow down a little so we can stay together.